 Waterways and coastal foreshores are a vital part of the Sunshine Coast’s identity, prosperity and lifestyle.
 They provide many environmental, social and economic benefits to our region.

-The diverse range of activities occurring in our estuaries - for example, swimming, fishing, kayaking, kite surfing, and boating make them highly desirable to locals and visitors.
+The diverse range of activities occurring in our estuaries - for example, swimming, fishing, kayaking, kite surfing, and boating- make them highly desirable to locals and visitors.
 However, as our population grows and tourism increases, demand for space to undertake these activities and water pollution risks also increase.
 The community can be a part of the solution to this growing management challenge, to help ensure that our waterways continue to be healthy and enjoyable environments.

 If you enjoy using our waterways, please remember that they are also home to valuable aquatic plants and animals.

 Thousands of migratory birds rest and feed in Sunshine Coast waterways during the summer months, especially on the inter-tidal mud and sand banks of the northern Pumicestone Passage and the lower Maroochy River.
-Juvenile fish, crabs, prawns, dugongs and turtles are also nurtured in vital mangroves, inter-tidal and seagrass habitats throughout our estuaries.
+Juvenile fish, crabs, prawns, dugongs and turtles are also nurtured in vital mangrove, inter-tidal and seagrass habitats throughout our estuaries.

 Don't destroy what you came to enjoy!